LambdaTest/documentation/docs/cypress-mochaawesome-report.md

 You can load custom Mocha reporters through a relative or absolute path which can be specified in your **Cypress Configuration file** or via the **CLI**.

-## Mochawesome Report on HyperExecute
+## Mochaawesome Report on HyperExecute
 ***

 Mochawesome reporter is a custom reporter that generates a standalone HTML report which helps to help visualize the test runs.
 It has simple, clean, and modern design.
 The report has filters to display only the desired tests and renders stack trace for failed tests.
 The Mochawesome report is one of the most important reports in Cypress.